Manasasadhu/microservices_architecture/README.md

 The services communicate with each other via HTTP requests, showcasing how microservices interact in a distributed system.

+Detailed description of setup and implementation: <br>

+I started by installing the necessary dependencies (Requests and Flask) and setting up a virtual environment for this assignment.
+I then made two microservices(as in two different folders in the same repository): an Order Service that runs on port 5002 and a User Service that runs on port 5001.
+I was able to communicate with both services using HTTP requests after they were operational(spinned up).
+For instance, I could use the User Service to create a new user and then use the Order Service to place an order, which would retrieve the user information from the User Service.
+This demonstrated how the two separate services, which were created and implemented independently, interact via REST APIs.

 Here are the sample output requests and responses:

 1. Create User